Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Account/README.md

 ```

 > **Note:**
-> If you would like to work with bicep format, inspect the [bicep file](avam.template.bicep) on this repo
+> If you would like to work with bicep format, inspect the [bicep file](avam.template.bicep) on this repo.

 ## Parameters